mariluski23/cubestructurer/README.md

 Note: This project is made just by me.

 - Herbert Kociemba for creating CubeExplorer: A project that I heavily based this project on.
-- The Microsoft team for creating .NET, C# and Visual Studio (the things I use to make this project).

 ---

 **I hope you enjoy using this project!**